yakworks/gorm-tools/docs/index.md

 To use the Gorm-Tools add the dependency on the plugin to your build.gradle file:

 ```
-runtime "org.grails.plugins:dao:@VERSION@"
+runtime "org.grails.plugins:gorm-tools:@VERSION@"
 ```

-And you can start using the plugin by calling the dao methods on domain classes.
+And you can start using the plugin by calling the repository methods on domain classes.
 The plugin adds several persistence methods to domain classes.
-Which delegates to dao classes.
+Which delegates to repository classes.
 This includes persist(), create(params), update(update), remove()

-See [DAO Services](dao.md) for more details
+See [Repository](repository.md) for more details